-Note The issuance of marriage licenses may be impacted by the COVID-19 pandemic since many county clerks' offices are not offering in-person services at this time.
-Because of this, applying for a marriage license may not be available until they re-open.
+Note The issuance of marriage licenses may be impacted by the COVID-19 pandemic since some county clerks' offices may not be offering in-person services at this time.
+Because of this, applying for a marriage license may not be available until they re-open or must be done online.
 We recommend checking the county clerk's website where you intend to apply or contact their office for more information on their current services.
 Please see the COVID-19 & Texas Law research guide for additional information related to COVID-19.

 If one of the applicants is unable to apply in person and is 18 years of age or older, any adult person or the other applicant may apply on their behalf.
 As per Texas Family Code Section 2.006, the person applying on their behalf must present the following to the county clerk: